Tag

 Apple certainly learned how tough it can be to complete in the smart speaker space.
 While its HomePod faced stiff competition when it launched, its sibling in the HomePod Mini fared much better.
 Part of that reasoning is that the HomePod Mini was cheaper, while still offering excellent audio performance.

-Apple users will appreciate the HomePod Mini in the home because Siri can be leveraged on the speaker to accomplish a number of , such as turning on the lights, unlocking the door, and much more.
+Apple users will appreciate the HomePod Mini in the home because Siri can be leveraged on the speaker to accomplish a number of things, such as turning on the lights, unlocking the door, and much more.
 When it comes to audio, there’s still a lot of power behind its compact design — but what’s impressive is its ability to adapt to whatever it’s playing.
 For example, if you’re watching a movie on your television and using the HomePod Mini as your audio source, it’ll tune the audio accordingly so that dialogue won’t be drowned out by the sound effects in the background.

 Speaking of home theater experiences, you can achieve that by pairing two HomePod Mini speakers together.
 In fact, you’d be surprised by how well it sounds compared to a traditional soundbar.